-Price: All tacos are served a la cart, $4 each (except for Hongos Tacos, $3 each).
+Price: All tacos are served a la carte, $4 each (except for Hongos Tacos, $3 each).

-Personal Note: My go-to is their Cochinita Pibil Taco, which comes with achiote braised pork, pickled red onion, habañero hot salsa (HOT), and cilantro.
+Personal Note: Go for their Cochinita Pibil Taco, which comes with achiote braised pork, pickled red onion, habañero hot salsa (HOT), and cilantro.
 I’m a big fan of heat and their habanero salsa has some serious kick.

 3201 North Davidson St.

 Personal Note: Good sized-portions with plenty of varieties to choose from (they even offer chicken and tofu for non-seafood folks).
 Each taco plate is served with your choice of black beans & rice, Baja rice, refried beans, spicy avocado pasta salad, Mexi-slaw, Nopalito salad, or our seasonal side.

 Price: Mix and match 2 tacos for $11 or 3 for $15.